CREATIVE WRITING EVENTS, Fall 2014

 Stern Room (Austin 217), 7:30 pm

-Come on down for our new weekly workshop series and our ever-popular reading series showcasing an open mic and feature readers!
-Bring a poem, short prose piece, or music to share at the open mic; enjoy coffee, tea, and snacks with other members of the UConn Creative Writing community.
+Come on down for our new weekly workshop series and our ever-popular reading series!
+Bring a poem, short prose piece, or music to share at the open mike; enjoy coffee, tea, and snacks with other members of the UConn Creative Writing community.
 Everyone is welcome.

 UConn Co-op, 6:00 pm